ten24group/fw24/www/docs/Constructs/Mailer Construct/Getting Started.md

 - `domain` sets the domain for the mailer.
 It's the domain from which the emails will be sent.
 - `sesOptions` sets optional SES options.
 You can specify additional configuration options for AWS SES here.
 - `templatesDirectory` sets the directory path where the email templates are located.
 AWS SES will use these templates for sending emails.
 - `queueProps` sets the properties for the queue.
-If you're using a queue (like AWS SQS) to manage your email sending tasks, you can specify the queue properties here.
+To manage your email sending tasks, you can specify the `queue-properties` here.

 Feel free to adjust these settings to match your application's requirements.